immcantation/alakazam/docs/vignettes/Diversity-Vignette.md

 You may also specify a column containing the abundance count of each sequence (usually copy numbers), that will including weighting of each clone size by the corresponding abundance count.
-Furthermore, multiple grouping columns may be specified such that `seq_freq` (unwieghted clone size as a fraction of total sequences in the group) and `copy_freq` (weighted faction) are normalized to within multiple group data partitions.
+Furthermore, multiple grouping columns may be specified such that `seq_freq` (unweighted clone size as a fraction of total sequences in the group) and `copy_freq` (weighted faction) are normalized to within multiple group data partitions.